apache/shardingsphere/document/current/content/features/sharding/principle/parse.en.md

 ## SQL Parsing Engine

 As the core of database sharding and table sharding, SQL parser takes the performance and compatibility as its most important index.
+ShardingSphere SQL parser has undergone the upgrade and iteration of 3 generations of products.

-Common SQL parser includes `fdb`, `jsqlparser` and `Druid`.
-As the predecessor of ShardingSphere, Druid was used as the SQL parser of ShardingSphere before 1.4.x version.
+To pursue good performance and quick achievement, the first generation of SQL parser uses `Druid` before 1.4.x version.
 As tested in practice, its performance exceeds other parsers a lot.

-ShardingSphere has adopted fully self-developed SQL parsing engine since its 1.5.x version.
+The second generation of SQL parsing engine begins from 1.5.x version, ShardingSphere has adopted fully self-developed parsing engine ever since.
-Because of different purposes, ShardingSphere does not need to transform SQL into a totally abstract syntax tree or traverse twice through visitor pattern.
+Because of different purposes, ShardingSphere does not need to transform SQL into a totally abstract syntax tree or traverse twice through visitor.
-Using half parsing method, it only extracts the context required by data sharding, so the performance and compatibility of SQL parsing is further improved.
+Using `half parsing` method, it only extracts the context required by data sharding, so the performance and compatibility of SQL parsing is further improved.

+The third generation of SQL parsing engine begins from 3.0.x version.
-In the latest 3.x version, ShardingSphere tries to adopts `ANTLR` as the SQL parsing engine, and plans to replace the former parsing engine according to the order of `DDL -> TCL -> DAL –> DCL -> DML –>DQL`.
+ShardingSphere tries to adopts ANTLR as the SQL parsing engine, and plans to replace the former parsing engine according to the order of `DDL -> TCL -> DAL –> DCL -> DML –>DQL`.
+It is still in the process of replacement and iteration.
 Hoping for a better compatibility with SQL, we use ANTLR in the parsing engine of ShardingSphere.
 Though complex expressions, recursions, sub-queries and other sentences are not focused by the sharding core of ShardingSphere, they can influence the friendliness to understand SQL.
-After testing in actual cases, the performance of ANTLR is about 3 times slower than the self-developed parsing engine when parsing SQL.
+After testing in actual cases, the performance of ANTLR is about 3-10 times slower than the self-developed parsing engine when parsing SQL.
-To compensate for this gap, ShardingSphere will use the SQL parsing tree of PreparedStatement to put in the cache.
+To compensate for this gap, ShardingSphere will use the SQL parsing tree of `PreparedStatement` to put in the cache.
-Therefore, PreparedStatement is recommended to be used as the pre-compile method to improve the performance.
+Therefore, `PreparedStatement` is recommended to be used as the pre-compile method to improve the performance.

-ShardingSphere will provide options to include both of the parsing engines and give users the right to choose between the competitiveness and performance of SQL parsing.

-The overall structure division of 3rd parsing engine is shown in the following picture.
+The overall structure division of the third generation of SQL parsing engine is shown in the following picture.

 ![Parsing Engine](http://shardingsphere.jd.com/document/current/img/sharding/parsing_architecture_en.png)